minprog/project/flask/books/books.md

     export DATABASE_URL="postgresql://localhost/books"

-Run `flask run` to start up your Flask application.
+Run `flask run --debug` to start up your Flask application.
 If you navigate to the URL provided by `flask`, you should see the text `"Project 1: TODO"`!